What is the Youth Council?

 - Participate in special interest projects

-- Participation in presentation to Board of Directors in November
+- Participation in the presentation to Board of Directors in November